Finite Localities I

-An equivalent way to state the condition for normality is to say that the partial subgroup $\ca N$ of $\ca L$ is normal in $\ca L$ if $g\i\ca Ng\sub\ca N$ for all $g\in\ca L$.
-(This formulation relies on a notational convention introduced above for interpreting product sets $XYZ$.) \enddefinition
+An equivalent way to state the condition for normality, which relies on the notational convention introduced above for interpreting product sets $XYZ$, is to say that the partial subgroup $\ca N$ of $\ca L$ is normal in $\ca L$ if $g\i\ca Ng\sub\ca N$ for all $g\in\ca L$. \enddefinition